 2. Include at least five sentences that talk about you.
 You can write about your family, hobbies, or anything else that explains who you are.

 3. Correct grammar was used throughout your writing.
 Use spell check and capitalize I!

 4. An image of yourself needs to be on the page.
 Use your computer's Photo Booth app to take your photo or email a photo from your phone to your school Gmail account.

 5. Include at least 5 other images, besides your photo.
 You need at least a total of 6 images, but this is bare minimum.

 6. Use consistent colors and fonts.
 Too many colors create a distracting design!

 Did you put a space after all commas and periods?

 Did you capitalize names of people, restaurants and places?

-1. Move your About Me Google Draw into your Final>About Me.
+2. Move your About Me Google Draw into this folder.

 Project Rubric - copy and paste into your own Google Doc titled Rubric - About Me and save it into your About Me folder.